Joelgp83/Build-scripts-for-switchroot-android/README.md

 # Build-scripts-for-switchroot-android
 ## Various scripts for managing the switchroot android build process

 These scripts are used to update your Switchroot Android Q source, and build from it.
 They are based on the Q-Tips guide at https://gitlab.com/ZachyCatGames/q-tips-guide.
-If you've used that guide to download your source, these scripts will work with it.

 # Installation: